strfmon(3p) - phpMan

 the same columns.
 It can also be used to fill unused positions

-with a special character as in "$***123.45" .
-This option causes
+with a special character as in "$***123.45".
+This option

-this conversion specification is ignored.
-Digit positions in
+required, this conversion specification is ignored.
+Digit

-fill character (see the =f flag above).
+the numeric fill character (see the =f flag above).

-If grouping has not been suppressed with the '^' flag, and it is
+If grouping has not been suppressed with the '^' flag, and it

-applied to fill characters even if the fill character is a digit.
+ing separators are not applied to fill characters even if the

-To ensure alignment, any characters appearing before or after the num-
+To ensure alignment, any characters appearing before or after

-an equal length.
+their positive and negative formats an equal length.

 Right Precision

-.p A period followed by a decimal digit string p specifying the
+.p A <period> followed by a decimal digit string p specifying the

 number of digits after the radix character.
 If the value of the